4. In Love With Spring: My Novel Online

-Simon nodded, trying to picture it: a thin, bespectacled violinist, a hot, popular jock drummer, and him.
+Simon tried to picture it: a thin, bespectacled violinist, a hot, popular jock drummer, and him.
 “Wish I could get Lissie in the band.
-She’s so good, she could handle the bass parts, too.”
+She’s so good.”

-“Eddie Harris?
+“EDDIE HARRIS?
 He’s such a nerd,” Mandy said.
 “And Kevin Chauncey!
-I heard he had an affair with Miss Spaulding, the science teacher!
+I heard he had an affair with Miss LaBelle, the science teacher!
 And wasn’t he arrested for drugs or something?”

 “How come everyone thinks Eddie is such a nerd?
 Just because he’s smart and wears glasses?
 And we don’t know if those rumors about Kevin are true.”

 “But have you ever seen him?
-He’s got that long, wild hair—and long hair has been out for five years.
+He’s got that long, wild afro—afros have been out since the 70s!
 And he has an earring.”

 “I like the way he looks.
 He’s different.
 Not a trendy jerk like Brent.”